St Andrews: History

-The first inhabitants who settled on the estuary fringes of the rivers Tay and Eden during the Mesolithic (middle Stone Age) came from the plains in Northern Europe between 10,000 and 5,000 BCE.
+The first inhabitants who settled on the estuary fringes of the rivers Tay and Eden during the Mesolithic (Middle Stone Age) came from the plains in Northern Europe between 10,000 and 5,000 BCE.
 This was followed by the nomadic people who settled around the modern town around 4,500 BCE as farmers clearing the area of woodland and building monuments.

-During the Iron Age/Early Middle Ages, a fortified enclosure, potentially a hillfort, was established on East Balrymonth hill, a mile to the south of the town.
+During the Iron Age, a fortified enclosure, potentially a hillfort, was established on East Balrymonth hill, a mile to the south of the town.
 Today, the outline of the defences are visible on some aerial images.
 It marks the oldest still extant structure in St Andrews.

-In the mid-eighth century a monastery was established by the Pictish king Oengus I, traditionally associated with the relics of Saint Andrew, a number of bones supposed to be the saint's arm, kneecap, three fingers and a tooth believed to have been brought to the town by St Regulus.
-In AD 877, king Causantín mac Cináeda (Constantine I) built a new church for the Culdees at St Andrews and later the same year was captured and executed (or perhaps killed in battle) after defending against Viking raiders.
+In the mid-eighth century a monastery was established here by the Pictish king Oengus I, containing a number of relics associated with Saint Andrew (namely an arm, a kneecap, three fingers and a tooth) and believed to have been brought to the site by Saint Regulus.
+In AD 877, King Causantín mac Cináeda (Constantine I) built a new church for the Culdees at St Andrews.

 In AD 906, the town became the seat of the bishop of Alba, with the boundaries of the see being extended to include land between the River Forth and River Tweed.
 In 943 Constantine II abdicated and took the position of abbot of the monastery of St Andrews.

-The establishment of the present town began around 1140 by Bishop Robert on an L-shaped hill, possibly on the site of the ruined St Andrews Castle.
-According to a charter of 1170, the new burgh was built to the west of the Cathedral precinct, along Castle Street and possibly as far as what is now known as North Street.
-This means that the lay-out may have led to the creation of two new streets (North Street and South Street) from the foundations of the new St Andrews Cathedral filling the area inside a two-sided triangle at its apex.
-The northern boundary of the burgh was the southern side of the Scores (the street between North Street and the sea) with the southern by the Kinness Burn and the western by the West Port.
+Construction of the present town began around 1140 under Bishop Robert, on an L-shaped hill, possibly on the site of the ruined St Andrews Castle.
+According to a charter of 1170, the new burgh was built to the west of the cathedral precinct, along Castle Street and possibly as far as what is now known as North Street.
+The northern boundary of the burgh was the southern side of the Scores (the street between North Street and the sea), the southern boundary was the Kinness Burn and the western was the West Port.
 The burgh of St Andrews was first represented at the great council at Scone Palace in 1357.